Please read and review the entire Release Notes:

 In this release, the legacy Sender Domain Reputation (SDR) Domain Age functionality is replaced with Sender Maturity.
 Sender Maturity is an important feature to establish sender reputation.
 Sender Maturity is automatically generated for spam classification based on multiple sources

-of information and can differ from “Whois-based domain age.”
+of information and can differ from the “Whois-based domain age.”

 Sender Maturity represents the Cisco Talos view of how mature a domain is as an email sender.
 The maturity value is tuned to enable threat detection regarding emails and generally does not reflect the domain age represented in the “Whois-based domain age.”